StarRocks/starrocks/docs/en/sql-reference/sql-statements/loading_unloading/routine_load/ALTER_ROUTINE_LOAD.md

 ## Examples

 1. The following example increases the value of the property `desired_concurrent_number` of the load job to `5` in order to increase the parallelism of load tasks.
-For details on task parallelism, see [how to improve load performance](../../../../faq/loading/Routine_load_faq.md#how-can-i-improve-loading-performance).

    ```SQL
    ALTER ROUTINE LOAD FOR example_tbl_ordertest